rutgers-oarc/ern-ansible/README.md

 ## Small primer on ansible

+- inventory = list of machines on which to execute the tasks.
+This is in the `hosts` file on top level.
+For now contains only mace.
 - roles = like modules.
-In this case 2 roles: `hosts` (generates /etc/hosts file) and `slurmctld` (
+In this case 2 roles:
+    - `hosts` (generates /etc/hosts entries) and
+    - `slurmctld` (change in slurm.conf i.e. reconfiguring slurmctld)
 - tasks = individual pieces of instruction to perform on remote hosts
-- handlers = services need to be notified when they need to be restarted
+- handlers = services need to be notified when they need to be restarted.
+You don't want to restart the service after every taks - only when needed.

+## Some reasons for choosing this design

+- the reason for not pushing the whole `/etc/hosts` file as a whole is that it would rewrite whatever the local people already have there in case of an update (e.g. because of adding a new member to the federation).
+In general, it is better to write ansible tasks so that particlular lines are modified.
+The intent of the task is clearer, and the scope of change is smaller.
+- the reason for not making ip a hostvar but rather a group var is that every host needs to be able to talk to every other host.
+So every host needs to be aware of all the other ip's in the federation.